Framework

 WebShell: The Flexible Site Framework

-WebShell is a flexible, lightweight, responsive design framework for informational website pages which works across all types of device from desktop PC's to smartphones.
-Dynamically adjusting the page layout to suit the device display, it presents the optimum viewing experience on differing screen sizes.
 Its modular structure is designed to be easily updateable to add functionality or refresh the appearance of a site without having to edit all the content.
 Regularly updated with new features and fully HTML5 compliant, it is the ideal solution for sole-trader and small business websites.
-Best of all, when taken as part of a web presence or design package, it's completely free!
+Best of all, when taken as part of one of our web presence or design packages, it's completely free!

-A Crime Awareness Site
+A Personal Training Site

 A Crazy Golf Site